Do you incorporate a growth mindset concept into the school classroom or community as a teacher or principal?

 28 methods for developing and promoting a growth mindset concept in the learning environment:

-- Explain what growth mindset means.
+- Explain what a growth mindset means.
 Start by explaining to students what a growth mindset is.
-Break it down into fundamental terms as I have done above.
-Compare fixed and growth mindsets, and demonstrate why the latter is much more effective.
+Break it down into fundamental terms, as I have done above.
+Compare fixed and growth mindsets and demonstrate why the latter is much more effective.

-- Show students that they are not limited in their abilities or defined by specific parameters; there is no limit as to what they can achieve.
-You may have to reiterate this on a regular basis, ensuring students truly believe it.
+- Show students that they are not limited in their abilities or defined by specific parameters; there is no limit to what they can achieve.
+You may have to reiterate this regularly, ensuring students truly believe it.

-- When students realize they are able to achieve greater success than they originally thought, they will feel a sense of empowerment.
+- When students realize they can achieve greater success than they originally thought, they will feel a sense of empowerment.
 Facilitate and encourage this feeling of empowerment, self-confidence, and motivation.
 This has a bonus effect, which will leave students with a positive impression of going to school and help prompt them to become life-long learners.

 - Utilize the word “yet.”
 Take the sentence mentioned above, “I’m not good enough at this,” and add “yet” at the end.
 You now have “I’m not good enough at this, yet!”
 Every time a student engages in self-deprecating behavior, add the word “yet” to encourage him or her to not give up.

 - Minimizing or removing this negative behavior will help keep students focused and on-track.
-Concentrate on classroom management as you normally would, but remember there is an added bonus to keeping students well-disciplined and focused – a growth mindset.
+Concentrate on classroom management as you normally would, but remember a bonus to keeping students well-disciplined and focused – a growth mindset.

 - Once students have learned to stop reprimanding themselves, others will follow.
 This will also negate the toxic behavior that can easily run rampant in a classroom environment.
 Let positivity flourish and be contagious amongst your students (and other staff members as well!)

 - Model a growth mindset in front of your students.
-As the old adage goes, “monkey see, monkey do.”
+As the old adage goes, “monkey sees, monkey does.”
 Students will learn to break free from their fixed mindset and reach new heights if they see you are doing the same.
 Use yourself and past experiences as good examples to encourage them along.

 - Promote creativity, brainstorming, and outside-the-box thinking.
 Creativity and innovation are key to helping students expand their skill sets and knowledge base.

 - Encourage students to learn from their mistakes, as well as those of fellow students.
-Discuss what students learned from the outcome, and how to correct their action or answers the next time.
+Discuss what students learned from the outcome and how to correct their actions or answers the next time.